artsy/artsy.github.io/README.md

 ## Authoring an Article

+Note: we now have some templates to help get you started writing a blog post.
+Check out the [`Post-Templates` directory](Post-Templates).

 TLDR
 _To generate a new post, create a new file in the `_posts` directory.
 Be sure to add your name as the author of the post and include several categories to file the post under.
 Here is a sample header YAML:_